-If you tried to keep track of every brand new restaurant in San Francisco, you might go a little bit crazy.
+If you tried to keep track of every brand new restaurant in San Francisco, your head would feel like it was on a tilt-a-whirl.
 So just read this list instead.
 These are the new restaurant openings that seem like they have the most potential - although keep in mind, for the ones we haven’t tried, we make no promises.
 Go forth and be a pioneer.

 We’ll be regularly updating this post.
 Once we’ve checked out a spot, we’ll add a note if it makes it onto our Hit List.